TechxArtisanStudio/Openterface_QT/doc/rpi_installation.md

 ## Troubleshooting

 - If you encounter any issues during installation, ensure all environment requirements are met and dependencies are correctly installed.
+- If FFmpeg-related errors occur, verify that the manually built FFmpeg is correctly installed and accessible.
 - Check the [GitHub issues page](https://github.com/your-repo/openterface/issues) for common problems and solutions.

 ## Conclusion